pringyy/OGRE/INSTALLATIONGUIDE.md

     points INT NOT NULL
 );
 ```
+*If this does not work make sure you are in the database mode shown in Step 3.2*

 **Step 3.4** Next create the next table 'mdl_user_points_trans' by entering the following SQL into the console of the server: